 Community engagement and participation is an essential goal of the CDBG program and the residents of Travis County are essential to the development of planning documents and activities.
-Travis County encourages community participation in the development of its Citizen Participation Plan (CPP), Consolidated Plan, Annual Action Plans, Consolidated Annual Performance Evaluation Report (CAPER), Assessment of Fair Housing (AFH), and any disaster response or recovery funds, particularly in low- to moderate- income target areas.
+Travis County encourages community participation in the development of its Citizen Participation Plan (CPP), Consolidated Plan, Annual Action Plans, Consolidated Annual Performance Evaluation Report (CAPER) and Assessment of Fair Housing (AFH), particularly in low- to moderate- income target areas.
 The following section outlines the various ways in with the community may participate in planning activities for the CDBG program and provide input on planning and reporting documents.